 What's a Good SAT/ACT Score for the Ivy League?

-1590 SAT/35 ACT or higher: You don't need to improve your SAT/ACT scores.
-Work on making sure you don't have any weaknesses in the rest of your college app.
+- 1555 SAT/35 ACT or higher: You don't need to improve your SAT/ACT scores.
+Work on making sure that you don't have any weaknesses in the rest of your college application.

-1470 SAT/31 ACT or lower: Your SAT/ACT score is going to be very limiting.
-You need to improve your score, and at the same time make sure you have at least one additional super strong component of your college app.
-Check out our article on what to do with a low ACT/SAT score for tips.
+- 1455 SAT/31 ACT or lower: You probably need to improve your score, and at the same time make sure you have at least one additional super strong component in your college application.
+Check out our guide on what to do with a low ACT/SAT score for tips.

 Now, let's look at the 25th and 75th percentile SAT/ACT scores for all Ivy League schools:

 If you're scoring lower than the 25th percentile on either the SAT or ACT, you'll have a really tough time getting accepted to an Ivy League school.
-Unfortunately, you just won't measure up to all of the other highly qualified applicants with extremely impressive SAT/ACT scores.
+Unfortunately, you just won't measure up to all the other highly qualified applicants who have extremely impressive SAT/ACT scores.

 Clearly, these are very high standards.
 In fact, all 75th percentile scores for Ivy League schools are in the 99th percentile nationwide.
-This means that the Ivy League generally consists of only the top 1% of students in the country!
+To be at the top of the Ivy League application pool, you will need to be one of the top 1% of test takers in the country!

 What's a Good SAT/ACT Score for YOU?

-While these SAT/ACT scores for the Ivy League are standard guidelines, everyone has a different target score depending on the schools they're planning to apply to.
-This means you'll need to know the SAT/ACT score target that's right for you.
+While these SAT/ACT scores for the Ivy League can be used as standard guidelines, everyone has a different target score.
+This means that you'll need to know the SAT/ACT score target that's right for you.
 But how do you figure this out?

-Click the link below and enter your email address to get a free step-by-step guide on how to calculate your personal SAT/ACT goal score.
+For a more in-depth explanation and access to blank charts you can use to keep track of schools' SAT/ACT scores, click the link below and enter your email address—you'll get a free step-by-step guide on how to calculate your personal SAT/ACT goal score.